JaakkolaM/AI-renderer/README.md

 # AI Renderer

-A Next.js application for creating AI visualizations with vector drawing tools and AI image generation powered by Flux models.
+A Next.js application for creating AI visualizations with vector drawing tools and AI image generation powered by Gemini.

 ## Features